-Protestants Deny Christ On The Cross
+** Some Would Deny Christ On The Cross

-Or rather, their lack of it.
+Or rather, the lack of it.

 ++++++ ++++++

 It’s more than art.
+And its not intended to offend modern sensibilities.

 Period.